 But did you know that losing muscle mass as you age may be even more dangerous to your health?

-In fact, it’s a lot more serious than experts once thought.
-The gradual deterioration of your muscles increases the risk for diabetes, heart attack and dementia.
+It’s a lot more serious than experts once thought.
+The gradual deterioration of your muscles increases the risk of diabetes, heart attack and dementia.

 Fortunately, there are steps you can take to slow down this particular part of the aging process…